Mbappe, Giroud Fire France to Q’final in 3-1 Win against Poland

 Didier Deschamps’ side had been left frustrated up until the opener and could well have fallen behind.

-Poland’s best opening in the first half came when the ball dropped for Piotr Zielinski in the center of the penalty area, but his strike was straight at Hugo Lloris.
+Poland’s best opening in the first half came when the ball dropped for Piotr Zielinski in the centre of the penalty area, but his strike was straight at Hugo Lloris.

 Robert Lewandowski did manage a consolation for the Poles, rolling in a penalty with the last kick of the game.